01.CHOICE's top 10 tips

 However, you can contact your bank and ask for penalties to be reversed.
-One reader sent the ‘Fair go on fees’ letter to her bank after discovering it charged her penalty fees totaling $195.00.
-Shortly afterward she received a call from the bank advising they had agreed to refund the full amount and offered the opportunity for her to go into a local branch and speak to the manager about the fees.
+One reader sent the ‘Fair go on fees’ letter to her bank after discovering it charged her penalty fees totaling $195.
+Shortly afterwards she received a call from the bank advising that they had agreed to refund the full amount and offered her the opportunity to go into a local branch and speak to the manager about the fees.

 Many consumers have been successful at getting their penalty fees reversed or waived as a result of our Better Banking campaign.

 Save on fuel by doing your homework on when and where to fill up your car.

 For example, based on fuel price survey results from MotorMouth, on 15 April 2009, you could save 12c a litre on unleaded petrol in Sydney City if you went to the cheapest service station.
 For an average-sized tank of 60 litres, this translates to a saving of $7.20 each time you fill up.
 It takes only 14 refills to save $100.